strapi/documentation/docs/user-docs/latest/content-types-builder/managing-content-types.md

 # Managing content-types

 The Content-Types Builder allows to manage any existing content-type or component, even if it is already being used in the Content Manager.
+They can only be managed one at a time.

-Content types and components can only be managed one at a time.
 To manage a content-type or a component, click on its name in the Collection Types, Single Types or Components category.

 ## Editing content-types

 Managing a content-type or component can include editing the general settings and the fields, but also deleting the whole content-type or component.
-For any chosen content-type of component, the right side of the Content-Types interface displays all available editing options.
+For any chosen content-type of component, the right side of the Content-Types Builder interface displays all available editing options.

 ![Content-Types Builder's edition interface](../assets/content-types-builder/content-types-builder_edition.png)